 A guide on who can travel to Italy and how this can be done.

-With vaccines rolling out, a return to normalcy seems closer than ever and many people have been thinking of where they will travel when they can.
+With vaccines rolling out, a return to normalcy seems closer than ever and many people have been thinking of where they will travel when they are able to.

 The tier system

 Countries are listed in a tier system (A-E) based on their location, and epidemiological risk.
 Each list has different levels of restrictions associated with it.
-Keep in mind that travel between regions in Italy remains prohibited except for reasons of absolute necessity.
+Within Italy, Covid rates have been on the decline.
+This means that more regions are being registered in the yellow zone.
+Travel between yellow zones is allowed, even if it means that you must travel through an orange or a red zone to arrive at you destination.
+However, you may not travel into orange or red zones except for reasons of absolute necessity.

 Vatican City and the Republic of San Marino